-Her most recent operatic performances include leading roles in Mozart's Le Nozze di Figaro at the Boston Early Music Festival, Handel's Semele with the Detroit Symphony, Ravel's L'enfant et les Sortileges with Lorin Mazel and the Pittsburgh Symphony, and Mozart's Die Zauberflöte with the Opera Theater of Pittsburgh.
-In addition, she has performed leading roles in Mozart's Don Giovanni, Cosi Fan Tutte, and La Finta Giardiniera as well as Verdi's Rigoletto, Cavalli's La Calisto, Ward's The Crucible, Mechem's Tartuffe, the world premiere of Murray Boren's Emma, and a memorable concert performance of Gluck's Orfeo with Jan DeGaetani and Lucy Shelton.
+Her operatic performances include leading roles in Mozart's Le Nozze di Figaro at the Boston Early Music Festival, Handel’s Semele with the Detroit Oratorio Society, Ravel’s L’enfant et les Sortileges with Lorin Mazel and the Pittsburgh Symphony, and Mozart’s Die Zauberflöte with the Opera Theater of Pittsburgh.
+In addition, she has performed leading roles in Mozart’s Don Giovanni, Cosi Fan Tutte, and La Finta Giardiniera as well as Verdi's Rigoletto, Cavalli's La Calisto, Ward's The Crucible, Mechem's Tartuffe, the world premiere of Murray Boren's Emma, and a memorable concert performance of Gluck's Orfeo with Jan DeGaetani and Lucy Shelton.

 Ms. Allred began her vocal training at Brigham Young University as a student of Margaret Woodward and received the Bachelor of Music Degree in Vocal Pedagogy.
 She continued her musical studies with Jan DeGaetani and Masako Toribara at the Eastman School of Music where she completed the degrees Master of Music and Doctor of Musical Arts in Vocal Performance.